Empathy Mapping

 How do I make empathy maps with a dispersed team?

 That question is easy.
-Use Lucidchart.
-It’s online, collaborative diagramming software that your entire team can edit in real time and use for months to come.
+Use Lucid.
+It’s online, and your entire team can edit in real time and use.

 • Customize your empathy map by importing a picture of the persona you are discussing.